Chapter 10 : Determination

 ‘Why not?’ she asked him simply.

-‘I would bet all of my galleons that you are the heir,’ Ron said nodding his head in agreement for once with Hermione.
+‘I would bet all of my galleons that you are the heir,’ Ron agreed for once with Hermione.
 ‘The school year just wouldn’t be as exciting if you weren’t.’

 ‘Could we please just drop it!’
 Harry said loudly, and everyone immediately changed subjects and started other conversations with anyone but him.

-‘Well, either way, she looks a little too chummy with Snape for my liking,’ Neville said, turning back toward Lavender Brown and striking up a conversation.
+‘Well, she looks a little too friendly with Snape for my liking,’ Neville said, turning back toward Lavender Brown and striking up a conversation.

 Harry was surprised.
-It was not that big of a deal, but Neville had changed over the holidays, not only in his appearance but his manor as well.
-Last year, there was no way he would have started a conversation with even Hermione, let alone one of the prettiest girls in their year.
+It was not that big of a deal, but Neville had changed over the holidays, not only in his appearance but his manner as well.
+Last year, there was no way he would have started a conversation with even Hermione, let alone the prettiest girl in their year.
 Harry wondered briefly what could have happened this summer to build his confidence.

-It appeared that the Gryffindors were doing quite well for turning out either a Head Boy or Girl for the past few years, with Katie this year, Alicia last year, and Percy the year before that.
+It appeared that the Gryffindors were doing quite well in recent years for turning out either a Head Boy or Girl, with Katie this year, Alicia last year, and Percy the year before that.
 There was no doubt who would be Head Girl his seventh year, as it was quite plain to everyone that the most brilliant witch in their year should get it.
 Hermione argued this with him and Ron of course, but they remained convinced.